General DefinitionAny part of the decedent's estate not validly disposed of by will. Sec. 112.015.

 - Expenses of administration.

-- Expenses of a plain and decent funeral and disposition of the remains of the decedent.
+- Expenses of a plain and decent funeral.

 - Debts and taxes with preference under federal law.